Warsaw itinerary: how to spend one day in Warsaw

 Zebra I Kosci: Zebra I Kosci has great reviews, but is a bit more upmarket than the budget places I mentioned above.
 For meat lovers it is well worth the splurge.
 Portions are huge so you could share.

 As much as I loved the pork ribs I liked my appetizer best.
 Zurek is a traditional Polish soup with a slightly sour taste.
 Maybe an acquired taste for some, but I absolutely loved it.
-On my last night in Warsaw I had to order it and it turned out to be the best Zurek I had in Poland.

 How to get there